en-archx/archx/README.md

 `Archx` is an experimental architecture developed to provide consistency in every application component structure, making it predictable or easy to read.

-The architecture is build using `rxjava`.
+The architecture is built using `rxjava`.
 Its reactive nature will serve as an extra layer of abstraction from/to each MVP component.
 View push events to Presenter using a stream, Presenter will push states to View also using a stream.
 There is a good reason for doing this, and mainly to manage state.
 Jake Wharton has a great talk about this, in fact most of the idea here is from that talk, I encourage you to watch it.
 [Managing states with RxJava by Jake Wharton](https://www.softwaretalks.io/v/1169/managing-state-with-rxjava-by-jake-wharton)

 Like any kind of `mvp`, `Archx` have `model-view-presenter`(obviously) but with a buffed presenter.